Difference between the Block Out, Translucent & Sunscreen Blinds?

 3. Shortlist Blind Types.

-• Match needs to blind features using the table above.
+• Match needs to blind features using the tables below.

 4. Layer for Versatility.